Skip to main content

 Ben Sinnott: TE- Washington Commanders

-What Robinson probably didn’t expect was how good Jayden Daniels was going to be and the change of scheme to a more pass friendly offense.
-This limited Robinsons upside and overall fantasy scoring.
+What Robinson probably didn’t expect was how good Jayden Daniels was going to be and the change of scheme to a more pass-friendly offense.
+This limited Robinson’s upside and overall fantasy scoring.
 Now he sees the Commanders make another commitment to the passing game by re-signing Ertz.
-Its a sign that the running game will be a secondary thought.
-Robinson is not known for his pass catching skills and will continue to lose that work to Ekeler or possibly a rookie.
+It is a sign that the running game will be a secondary thought.
+Robinson is not known for his pass-catching skills and will continue to lose that work to Ekeler or possibly a rookie.
 Robinson will be rostered in every league due to being the main guy but probably never cracks your lineup outside of bye weeks.

 Deebo Samuel: WR- Washington Commanders

 I loved the Deebo Samuel trade for the Washington Commanders and Deebo himself.
-Its a place that he wanted to be.
-Its a team that desperately needed another wide receiver across from Terry McLaurin.
+It’s a place that he wanted to be.
+It’s a team that desperately needed another wide receiver across from Terry McLaurin.
 Deebo is the clear second guy.
-Last years receiving core of Olamide Zaccheaus, Dyami Brown and Noah Brown are all free agents.
+Lasyearrs receiving core of Olamide Zaccheaus, Dyami Brown, and Noah Brown are all free agents.
 Deebo has plenty of room to get snaps.

-The question will be targets.
-Zaccheaus was third on the team after McLaurin and Ertz with 72 targets.
+The question will be targeted.
+Zacchaeus was third on the team after McLaurin and Ertz with 72 targets.
 Deebo has only ever seen under 80 targets the season he was injured and missed 9 games.
 Even with him missing a few games each year he has had over 80 targets.
-While its not a huge jump up from Zaccheaus’s 72, Ertz being back on the team means there are less to go around.
-Deebo will have to capitalize on the one she does get to get back into solid fantasy production range.
+While it’s not a huge jump up from Zacchaeus’s 72, Ertz being back on the team means there is less to go around.
+Deebo will have to capitalize on the one she does get to get back into the solid fantasy production range.
 The Commanders still have Luke McCaffery who has speed and will be a factor in the offense.